island-is/island.is/libs/judicial-system/formatters/README.md

 ## Contributing

-If you wish to contribute to this project, ensure all tests pass by running the aforementioned command.
-Please adhere to any applicable coding standards or guidelines.
+If you wish to contribute to this project, ensure all tests pass by running the command described above.
+Please adhere to any applicable coding standards or guidelines before submitting your changes.

 ## License